Arts and Humanities FAQs

 HOW DOES THE RESEARCH COMMITTEE SUPPORT LONG-TERM RESEARCH PROJECTS SUCH AS SCHOLARLY MONOGRAPHS?

 The Research Committee prefers to fund ambitious projects, such as monographs, that will have a major impact on the applicant’s field of research.
-For monographs, the application should describe the book project as a whole and then specify what is to be completed during the award period.
+For monographs, the application should describe the book project as a whole and then specify what is to be completed during the 1-year award period (July 31–June 30).
 Provide a chapter breakdown and bibliography.
 Please make sure your interviewer understands what has been accomplished already and what remains to be done.
-Bear in mind that the Research Committee is unlikely to fund two long-term projects simultaneously: it is necessary to finish one project before requesting funding on another.
+Bear in mind that the Research Committee is unlikely to fund two long-term projects simultaneously: it is necessary to finish one project before requesting funding for another.

 HOW SHOULD I PREPARE FOR THE INTERVIEW?

 Review these FAQs.
 Have ready any publications or other materials that might help explain your project available to show your reviewer, who may share some of these materials with the entire committee.
 Be prepared to explain your budget and your priorities.
-Remember that your reviewer is not so much your advocate on the committee as the member who has become most knowledgeable about your project.
+If you have submitted a proposal for external funds for which the Fall Research Competition proposal is insurance, provide your reviewer with a copy of the external application.
+Remember that your reviewer’s job is not to serve as your advocate on the committee but to accurately summarize your project for other committee members.
 Equip your reviewer with the information needed to present your proposal as clearly and concisely as possible.
-Please note that the interview is not meant to correct for a hastily written proposal.
+The interview is not meant to correct for a hastily written proposal.
 In evaluating your proposal, the committee will give the greatest weight to the written application.

 SHOULD I PLAN TO APPLY FOR EXTERNAL RESEARCH FUNDING?